MadsSN/2023-05-22-playwright/labs/2-basics.md

 ## 4. Verify customer names

-After you managed, to count the customer rows, the next should pick the 3rd and the 10th customer and verify that their names are "Brandt, Hugo" and "Janáček, Jan".
+After you managed, to count the customer rows, the next should pick the 3rd and the 10th customer and verify that their names are "Hugo Brandt" and "Jan Janáček".

 <details>